 Fish sauce or Worcestershire sauce

 If all you want to add to your dish is splash of savoriness, grab one of these pantry staples.
 Neither has the sweetness that tomato paste brings to the party, but when it comes to umami few things compare to fish sauce.
-Other good substitutes in this vein: Maggi Sauce, Vegemite, anchovy paste, or a smidgen of mushroom soup base.
+Other good substitutes in this vein: Maggi Sauce (a great seasoning sauce), Vegemite (which you can buy in eco-friendly packaging), anchovy paste, or a smidgen of mushroom soup base (available here).
 None of these things can be replace tomato paste measure for measure, and all are extremely intense, so add just a bit and taste as you go.

 Umami might not be the reason you’re reaching for tomato paste; sometimes you’re looking for a luscious and slightly sweet background note, like in a pan sauce or a quick sauté.
 A well-mashed roasted red pepper works great in this sort of situation, but personally I like using spicy, fragrant harissa, which is on my Top 10 Condiments list.
 What are the other nine?
 A real lady never tells all.

-When someone asked me whether ketchup could be used as a tomato paste substitute, I initially said no—ketchup is not a pure tomato puree, but a mixture of tomatoes, vinegar, sugar, spices and a bunch of other fun stuff.
-Then I asked this person what sorts of things they normally uses tomato paste, and when they said goulash, I changed my mind.
-It’s still not a perfect substitution, but in dishes heavy on strong, smoky spices like paprika, ketchup’s sugar can help round out some the spices’ aggressiveness which, incredibly, can actually make them taste like better versions of themselves.
+When someone asked me whether ketchup could be used as a tomato paste substitute, I initially said no—ketchup is not a pure tomato puree, but a mixture of tomatoes, vinegar, sugar, spices, and a bunch of other fun stuff.
+Then I asked this person what sorts of things they normally use tomato paste for, and when they said goulash, I changed my mind.
+It’s still not a perfect substitution, but in dishes heavy on strong, smoky spices like paprika, ketchup’s sugar can help round out some the spices’ aggressiveness, which, incredibly, can actually make them taste like better versions of themselves.
 So while ketchup isn’t your best substitute for everything, if whatever you’re making uses a generous amount of spices like cumin, chipotle, or liquid smoke, try adding a bit of ketchup and see how you like it.